Does this sound familiar?

 For example, let’s say you also discover that more than 50% of your readers have kids under the age of five.

-Think what ideas that spurs for blog posts and information products: Baking for the allergic child?
+Think of ideas and power words to spur blog posts and information products: Baking for the allergic child?
 Kid-friendly gluten-free treats?
 A giveaway of a cookbook for lactose-intolerant kids?

 So put on your detective hat (Lookin’ sharp!) and see what you can decipher from your survey responses.
 Mix and match the insights then brainstorm posts and products to fit.